garyzhen704/LearnLink/README.md

 - `/quizzes` – create multiple‑choice quizzes and manage existing ones.
 - `/quizzes/:id/play` – lightweight quiz player that scores client side.
 - `/admin` – admin-only search and moderation tools (delete sets/cards/quizzes).

+## Voice Integration (Whisper)

+LearnLink now supports **Active Spoken Recall** to enhance pedagogical value.
+Users can speak their answers aloud, which are then processed via a modular AI pipeline:

+1.  **Transcription**: Audio is captured via `MediaRecorder` API and sent to the `/audio/transcribe` endpoint (powered by OpenAI Whisper).
+2.  **Semantic Grading**: The resulting transcript is compared against the correct definition using Gemini to judge semantic accuracy rather than exact word matching.
+3.  **Feedback**: Users receive a score and specific AI feedback on their spoken answer.

 ## Styling & components